Author Guidelines

 Data Collection and Procedure

 Explain how the data was obtained or the steps.
 Examples: Researchers conducted individual in-depth semi-structural interviews with the three participants to get the data compatible with the research objectives.
 The semi-structural interview guidelines in narrative research become a tool to listen and do not literally lead the process of interviews.
 Narrative research depends on the story told by the participants, therefore, listening to it is more vital than leading the interviews.
 This process makes the participants to be able to tell their story naturally without feeling nervous by the pressure from the researchers’ questions.
-Include citations from quality references (recent within the last five years and reputable).

 Data Analysis

 How to analyze the analysis technique using what.
 Examples: There are some steps in the process of data analysis in this study, 1) analysis involving the interviews data transcript and 2) in-depth analysis of each individual’s transcript data followed by intra-status analysis.
 The data transcript from the interviews is carefully read line by line to find the essence of every narration by numbering every line of it.
 The transcript data analysis approach uses model categories, namely (1) Choosing the relevant texts from the interviews; (2) Developing the meaningful categories; (3) Sorting the materials into categories; (4) Making a conclusion out of the result.
 Categorizing the content of the transcripts produced a more in-depth analysis in every obtained theme.
 Synthesis categorization of the content results in in-depth and comprehensive analysis data as well as the emotional features and language can be observed as a crosscheck material for the data and the cases.
-Include citations from quality references (recent within the last five years and reputable).

 Finding